-Join Richard Harrington for an in-depth discussion in this video Choosing the right interval for shooting, part of Shooting a Nighttime Time-Lapse Video.
+Join Richard Harrington for an in-depth discussion in this video Choosing the right interval for shooting, part of Time-Lapse Video: Nighttime.

 - I'd like to revisit the concept of Interval.
 Earlier, we talked about the overall exposure time when you were shooting, and that's essential that you get it balanced right.
 Remember, keep the camera open too long, and you get streaks that you might not want.
 But the Interval can be particularly tricky with nighttime time lapse.
 For example, if I'm just using the camera with its built-in Interval timer, it's pretty easy.
 If you're gonna be shooting something that's a 30 second exposure and you put a two second Interval, well, then the camera's gonna make sure that it waits for two seconds after it completed the previous shot.